selimsevencan/cv/index.md

 - Open Source Contributor
 - Experienced as a Team Lead
 - Evangelist of Design Standarts
-- Knows Facebook Marketing/Ad Tech Domain
+- Knows pentest/adtech/indoor location domains
 - Loves side-projects

 ## Currently

 Based in Berlin, Germany.
-Working in digital marketing industry on building web based applications.
+Working on a security platform to provide pentesting as a service.

 ### Specialized in

 - React ecosystem
-- Building scalable single page applications from scratch
+- Building scalable web applications from scratch
-- Taking strategic decisions about front-end specifications
+- Taking strategic decisions on front-end architectures
-- Building component libraries inside design system projects
+- Building component libraries to provide consistent and nice user experience

 ## Education